Keio University

 One summer vacation, Shinzo, who was busy with six hours of translation and writing work a day, would put down his pen even if he was in the middle of a line when the clock on his desk hit four o'clock, and go from his home in Gotenyama to Omori, where the courts were located at the time.
 He would watch the final smash practice, hear about the day's situation from the players, and sometimes treat them to Chinese food.
 On the day before the Waseda-Keio rivalry, he made a lot of potato salad and brought it to the members who were at a training camp near the Omori courts.

 I would like to mention Japanese tennis here.
 So far, only six Japanese male players have been ranked in the world top ten (Ichiya Kumagae, Zenzo Shimizu, Takeichi Harada, Jiro Sato, Jiro Yamagishi, and Kei Nishikori).
-Among these six, besides Zenzo Shimizu of Kosho, Jiro Sato of Waseda, and the currently active Nishikori, the three players Ichiya Kumagae, Takeichi Harada, and Jiro Yamagishi are all from the Juku Athletic Association Tennis Club.
+Among these six, besides Zenzo Shimizu of Kosho, Jiro Sato of Waseda, and the currently active Nishikori, the three players Ichiya Kumagae, Takeichi Harada, and Jiro Yamagishi are all alumni of the Juku Athletic Association Tennis Club.
 Isn't the fact that 50% are Keio-related a feat that Keio University can be proud of?

-Kumagae, who joined the Tennis Club the year Shinzo Koizumi graduated, worked for the Mitsubishi Goshi Kaisha Banking Department after graduating from Keio and moved his base to America as a New York representative.
+Kumagae, who joined the Tennis Club the year Shinzo Koizumi graduated, worked in the banking department of Mitsubishi Goshi Kaisha after graduating from Keio and moved his base to America as a New York resident.
 At the 1920 Antwerp Olympics, he won silver medals in both singles and doubles, becoming the first Japanese Olympic medalist.
 However, for Kumagae, a silver medal was a loss.
 In his book "Tennis as a Lifelong Friend," he states, "I have never been moved to tears of indignation and bitter resentment as much as on this night (the night of the final)" and "It is no exaggeration to say it was the blunder of a lifetime in my tennis life."
 When Kei Nishikori won the bronze medal in men's singles at the Rio Olympics last year, the commentator said, "It is the first medal for a Japanese in 96 years," and the player 96 years ago was Ichiya Kumagae.

 As President

 Most universities have a Director's recommendation quota without exams.
-In the Kanto University Tennis League, Keio is desperately trying to stay in the top of the first division and aiming to be number one in Japan, but among the first and second division schools, Keio University is about the only one without a Director's recommendation quota.
-Within that, I think the Keio students are doing really well.
+In the Kanto University Tennis League, Keio is desperately trying to stay in the upper part of the first division and aiming to be number one in Japan, but among the first and second division schools, Keio University is about the only one without a Director's recommendation quota.
+Within that, I think Keio students are doing really well.

 Outstanding Insight into Sports